-Endorsed by the National Academy of Engineering (NAE) in 2009, and motivated by NAE’s 14 GRAND CHALLENGES FOR ENGINEERING, the GCSP is a global movement that advances a new engineering education paradigm—one that prepares engineers to change the world for the better.
+The Grand Challenges Scholars Program (GCSP) is a global movement that advances a new education paradigm—one that prepares students to change the world for the better—aligning closely with the mission of The Global School at WPI.
 The GCSP is a combined curricular, cocurricular, and extracurricular program with five competencies that are designed to prepare students to address the grand challenges facing society in the 21st century, in areas including sustainability, health, security, and joy of living.
-Implemented at more than 40 schools around the world, each institution develops its specific program within the NAE framework.
+Implemented at more than 50 schools around the world, each institution develops its specific initiative within the program framework.

 The GCSP at WPI supports and recognizes undergraduates who wish to combine any major with a passion to address significant challenges facing society.

 In August 2017 the NAE named WPI a Grand Challenges Scholars School, recognizing the university’s unique project-based curriculum—the core of the WPI Plan—that enables students to engage in real-world experiences across four years and around the globe.
 At WPI, our Grand Challenge Scholars Program builds on the WPI Plan.
 With the Great Problems Seminar, thematically related coursework through the Humanities & Arts Requirement, the Interactive Qualifying Project and Major Qualifying Project, Global Projects Program, summer experiences, and leadership roles in clubs and organizations, students have multiple opportunities to develop their research abilities, interdisciplinary and global perspectives, and entrepreneurial mindset, all in the service of society.